ABC of Rally Raid

 Rest day

-On this day, at rally half-time, no stage is contested and the competitors and vehicles stay in the bivouac.
-The teams use this day for extensive maintenance works on their cars.
+On this day, at the half-way point of the Dakar, no stage is contested and the participants and vehicles remain in the bivouac.
+The teams use this day for extensive maintenance work on their vehicles.

 Scrutineering